-The DOE anticipates making award decisions by mid June 2014.
+The DOE anticipates making award decisions by late February 2015.

-PART VI AWARD ADMINISTRATION INFORMATION
+PART VI - AWARD ADMINISTRATION INFORMATION

 A. AWARD NOTICES

 This FOA is intended for informational purposes and reflects current planning.
 If there is any inconsistency between the information contained herein and the terms of any resulting SBIR or STTR award, the terms of the award shall control.